 It goes back to that contradiction.
 No one ever argues that individual student IQs should be public knowledge.
 No one ever stands up and says it is acceptable to ridicule someone’s intelligence…but weight?
 As evidenced by some of the comments on the article mentioned above, and on the Facebook post where I first saw this article linked, there are those who feel it is the school’s right – even their duty - to weigh students.
 And if other kids see that number and mock a student for it?
 Well then maybe it will force a chubby kid to lose some damn weight, right?
 Right?

 I hope I figure out how to work through my issues.
 I’m trying.
-For the sake of my own daughters, I hope not just to preach body acceptance but to one day truly believe it about myself too…after all, as long as this contradiction lives inside me, inside any of us, how can we hope to correct the contradictions of our society?
+For the sake of my own daughters (one who is currently in sixth grade herself), I hope not just to preach body acceptance but to one day truly believe it about myself too…after all, as long as this contradiction lives inside me, inside any of us, how can we hope to correct the contradictions of our society?